forefireAPI/firefront/doc/coupledMNHInstall.md

    ./configure
    ```

-   This should generate a configuration profile similar to:
+   This should generate a configuration similar to:

    ```
-   ../conf/profile_mesonh-LXgfortran-R8I4-MNH-V5-7-0-FF-MPIAUTO-O2
+   $SRC_MESONH/conf/profile_mesonh-LXgfortran-R8I4-MNH-V5-7-0-FF-MPIAUTO-O2
    ```

 3. **Load the Configuration Profile**